Rate-optimal refinement strategies for local approximation MCMC: Numerical examples

-Though all these chains are successful in characterizing the posterior distribution, the required number of likelihood evaluations---and hence the overall computational cost---depend on a non-trivial relationship between the accuracy of the local approximations and the number of nearest neighbors required to define them.
-Figure \ref{fig:tracer-refinements} shows the number of likelihood evaluations $n$ as a function of the number of MCMC steps $t$ for each experiment in Table \ref{tab:tracer-mcmc-parameters}.
-We see that total-degree quadratic approximations (red line) require more likelihood evaluations for a given $t$ than linear approximations (purple line).
-Sparse ($\nu = 0.5$) quadratic models require fewer likelihood evaluations at a given $t$, however.
-And while cubic models with $\nu = 0.75$ require more likelihood evaluations than the other cases, reducing $\nu$ to 0.5 in the cubic case makes the number of evaluations commensurate with those of the total-degree quadratic approximations.
-In all cases, we see significant improvements---between three and four orders of magnitude---over the $10^6$ likelihood evaluations that would be required by exact MCMC (at $t =10^6$, i.e., the right boundary of the horizontal axis).
+Though all these chains are successful in characterizing the posterior distribution, the required number of (expensive) likelihood evaluations---and hence the overall computational cost---depend on a non-trivial relationship between the accuracy of the local approximations and the number of nearest neighbors required to define them.
+As noted earlier, though, the number of such likelihood evaluations is a robust and translatable measure of computational cost, independent of implementation and hardware, and also most meaningful in the setting where model evaluations dominate all other costs of the MCMC machinery.
+Figure~\ref{fig:tracer-refinements} shows the number of likelihood evaluations $n$ as a function of the number of MCMC steps $t$ for each experiment in Table \ref{tab:tracer-mcmc-parameters}.
+We see that the quadratic and cubic local approximations (purple and blue lines) require far fewer expensive likelihood evaluations.
+In all cases, we see a reduction relative to the number of likelihood evaluations that would be required by exact MCMC.
+However, this improvement is drastically increased, by orders of magnitude, when choosing $p>1$.

 It is important to note that our approach to controlling the bias-variance tradeoff, and thus the error thresholds for triggering refinement via \eqref{eq:local-error-bound} and \eqref{eq:error-threshold}, are derived for expansions of total degree $p$ and thus in principle applicable only for $\nu=1$.
 We use the same rules here for $\nu<1$, but this approach cannot guarantee that bias and variance decay at the same rate.
 Indeed, a full analysis of the local sparse approximations may depend on understanding the magnitudes of mixed derivatives of the target function $g$; this can become quite problem-specific, and we defer such an investigation to future work.
 The empirical results for $\nu<1$ here are intended to be practical and exploratory.